 Sony hits out at Nintendo's bashing of 3D glasses

-- Posted July 1st, 2010 at 13:43 EDT by Mike Harradence
+- Posted July 1st, 2010 at 13:43 EDT by Michael Harradence

 Sony Worldwide Studios bigwig Shuhei Yoshida blasted rival firm Nintendo for its continuous slating of 3D technology which requires glasses.